Religion in Europe

 Religion has been a major influence on the societies, cultures, traditions, philosophies, artistic expressions and laws within present-day Europe.
 The largest religion in Europe is Christianity.
 However, irreligion and practical secularisation are also prominent in some countries.
-In Southeastern Europe, three countries (Bosnia and Herzegovina, Kosovo and Albania) have Muslim majorities, with Christianity being the second-largest religion in those countries.
-Transcontinental nations between Europe and Asia also have muslim majorities, such as Turkiye and Azerbaijan, or large muslim minorities, such as Cyprus (including a de facto majority in the generally unrecognised Northern Cyprus) and Georgia.
+According to the 2026 Pew Survey, 67.1% of the Europe's population follows Christianity, 25.3% are religiously unaffiliated.
+Other religions include Islam (6%), Buddhism (0.3%), Hinduism (0.3%) and Jews (0.2%).
+In most European countries, Christianity is the majority faith.
+In Netherlands and Czech Republic, the majority are religiously unaffiliated.
+Christianity forms plurality ie as Christianity ceased to be the majority faith in the United Kingdom, France, where it had previously been the dominant religion.
+Islam forms a majority in Bosnia and Herzegovina and Kosovo.
+In Albania, Islam forms plurality where it had earlier been majority.

 Little is known about the prehistoric religion of Neolithic Europe.
 Bronze and Iron Age religion in Europe as elsewhere was predominantly polytheistic and included Ancient Greek religion, Ancient Roman religion, Slavic paganism, Finnish paganism, Celtic polytheism and Germanic paganism.
 Modern revival movements of these religions, and religions influenced by them, include Heathenism, Rodnovery, Romuva, Druidry, Wicca, and Hetanism.

 The Roman Empire officially adopted Christianity in AD 380.
 Most of Europe underwent Christianisation during the Early Middle Ages, with the process being essentially complete with the Christianisation of Lithuania in the High Middle Ages, with the exception of Al-Andalus.
 The notion of "Europe" and the "Western World" has been intimately connected with the concept of "Christendom", and many even consider Christianity as the unifying belief that created a European identity, especially since Christianity in the Middle East was marginalized by the rise of Islam from the 8th century.
 This confrontation led to the Crusades, which ultimately failed militarily, but were an important step in the emergence of a European identity based on religion.
 Despite this, traditions of folk religion continued at all times, largely independent from institutional religion or dogmatic theology.

 The Great Schism of the 11th century and Reformation of the 16th century tore apart Christendom into hostile factions, and following the Age of Enlightenment of the 18th century, atheism and agnosticism have spread across Europe.
 Nineteenth-century Orientalism contributed to a certain popularity of Hinduism and Buddhism, and the 20th century brought increasing syncretism, New Age, and various new religious movements divorcing spirituality from inherited traditions for many Europeans.
 Recent times have seen increased secularisation and religious pluralism.
 Smaller religions include Indian religions, Judaism, and some East Asian religions, which are found in their largest groups in Britain, France, and Kalmykia.